ATTENTION ALL EMPLOYEES

 Construction sites require a variety of heavy equipment.
 Pavers, rollers, dozers, front end loaders, scrapers and belly dumps are just some of the heavy equipment which may be present on a job site, as well as, compressor and other miscellaneous smaller items.
 All of these are potentially dangerous if not operated correctly and/or safely.

-Wheel Chalks and the blocking of equipment is an essential part of keeping the workplace safe and free of accidents.
+Wheel Chocks and the blocking of equipment is an essential part of keeping the workplace safe and free of accidents.
 Riverside Contracting has adopted a wheel chalk and blocking policy.
 When working in an active mine site wheel chalks are required.
-The following is the rules and regulations that must be followed.
+The following are the rules and regulations that must be followed.

 Off Road Equipment